Scope and Eligibility

 The award include:

-- A one-time $500 award to be applied to the applicant’s account to cover the Registration Fee (deposit) of $500.
+- A one-time $500 award to be applied to the applicant’s account to cover the Tuition Deposit of $500.
 (See qualifying programs in Appendix A)

-Only students who remain registered beyond day 10 of the Winter 2018 semester at Cambrian College that have been identified throughout the application process may claim this award.
+Only students who remain registered beyond day 10 of the Fall 2018 semester at Cambrian College that have been identified throughout the application process may claim this award.

 Student Eligibility Requirements:

-The questionnaire will be accessible within the myCambrian portal and will open on October 3, 2017.
-The questionnaire will close at 9:00am on November 20th, 2017.
+The questionnaire will be accessible within the myCambrian portal and will open on February 1, 2018.
+The questionnaire will close at midnight on June 1, 2018.

-- Students may transfer into another qualifying academic program up to the last day to register for winter 2018 semester as defined in the 2017-2018 academic schedule.
+- Students may transfer into another qualifying academic program up to the last day to register for fall 2018 semester as defined in the 2018-2019 academic schedule.

 - Canadian Citizenship, Permanent Resident or Refugee status is required to be eligible.

-- A student transferring to Cambrian in semester two or higher in the winter 2018 semester is not eligible for the Entrance Award Program.
+- A student transferring to Cambrian in semester two or higher in the fall 2018 semester is not eligible for the Entrance Award Program.

 - Employees (or their dependents) qualifying for the Employee Tuition Fee Bursary program are not eligible.